 My dining room was in dire need of an update and I decided to paint my walls a dark, moody gray to serve as the foundation for the design in the room.
-For a list of materials used to paint, check out the full list at the end of the blog post.
+For a list of materials used to paint, scroll down to the bottom of this post.

 Step 1 | Prep the Walls

 Before I could begin painting, I had to prep the walls.
 First, I removed the wallpaper using a steamer and a scraper.
 I filled any holes I saw with spackle and used a sanding block to get the walls as smooth as possible.
+I used joint compound on areas of the wall that were a little rough and uneven.
 This is especially important after removing wallpaper to remove any remaining glue left on the walls.

-Before you begin painting, cover your floors and furniture with a dropcloth.
-Remove all switch plates (DON’T paint around the plates) and re-install once the room has been painted.
+Before you begin painting, protect your floors and furniture with a dropcloth.
+Remove all switch plates (DON’T paint around the plates) and re-install or replace them once the room has been painted.

 Step 2 | Paint the Ceiling